MayaDickson/Portfolio/README.md

 *Sample 3*

-Here is a sample code on creating a 2D NumPy array.
+Here is a [sample code](A2_np2.md) on creating a 2D NumPy array and calculating an error rate.

 #### Assignment 3: